 The trout species you’ll find here in numbers include rainbow, brook, and brown trout.
 Also, this productive trout stream has stunning scenery among the wetlands, tidal marshes, and rugged slopes.

 And access to the shoreline and for stream wading is via hiking trails.
 You’ll find other species here too, including:

 But the predominant trout species is the brown trout.
 And the best fishing is in the catch-and-release section for the initial seven miles below the dam.
 In addition, below this section is a “trophy trout” area where you can only take two fish over 16 inches.
 And finally, camping is available within the Big Gunpowder Falls State Park.

 Catching Big Fish

 This is the list of the top 10 fishing locations in Maryland.
 Have you chosen your favorite?
-So, If you’re undecided about where to spend your next fishing vacation, you can’t go wrong if you choose Maryland.
+So, If you’re undecided about where to spend your next fishing vacation, you can’t go wrong if you choose the Old Line State.

 This small state offers plenty of variety for the leisure angler.
 Whether you’re a keen fly-fisherman, a dedicated bass fan, or you crave the salty sea air of surf fishing, Maryland has something for you.